 Bonnie rolled me over onto my back.
 She hung my knees over hers which was surprisingly comfortable.
 I was spreadeagled with my vagina directly facing her.
 She massaged my legs, and again, being in this vulnerable position with a stranger rubbing my thighs was actually ridiculously relaxing and not sexual at all, relievingly so.

-We talk like friends instead of as if I am the patient, which helps me with my control-freak problem despite it actually not being true: I am the patient, but it feels more like an experiment instead of the spiritual experience it potentially should be for me.
+We talked like friends instead of as if I was the patient, which helped me with my control-freak problem despite it actually not being true: I am the patient, but it feels more like an experiment instead of the spiritual experience it potentially should be for me.
 This I like because it creates a separation that allows me to enjoy the experience and not search for greater meaning.
 Whatever comes out of it, I am open to, in true pseudo-scientific fashion.

 During the labial massage, Bonnie found one ‘poppy seed’ in my right-hand side labia minora, which I asked to feel myself because I had never heard of such a thing.
-It was hard to find, but these are little unknown entities, like knots or some other energetic blockage, that can be rubbed out.
-Like actually rubbed out, with a bit of rolling between the fingers.
+It was hard to find, but these are little unknown entities, like knots or some other energetic blockage, that can be rubbed out with a bit of rolling between the fingers.
 Only someone who did this for a job would know what these things were.
 Poppy seed worked on, Bonnie went in.

 As the investigation proceeded, Bonnie asked me how each part felt.
 She explained what she was doing, where the area was, and what it meant.
 I was pleased when she said everything seemed to be in order, but I was curious as to what might be released.
 I have, after all, had two decades of multiple sexual partners, lots of dull, or painful, or confusing sexual experiences, and an absolute plethora of vaginal, urethral and cervical infections.
-My vagina has taken a hiding over the years.
-(Just to be clear, it has also been amazing to me too.)
+While my vagina has served me very well, for the most part, it has taken a bit of a hiding over the years.

 I thought potentially there might be some hidden pain up there, but as she poked around, trying to access feelings trapped in my tissues, nothing happened.
 I didn’t cry (which I am prone to, especially when I feel vulnerable) which surprised me.
-I thought I very well might have; in my pre-treatment state I was heaps more ok about crying than cumming.
+I thought I very well might have; in my pretreatment state I was far more ok about crying than coming on her hand.